caddington11/praxis/Font Project/Font-Typeface Tutorial.md

 # Acknowledgments
 Special thanks to [Brandon Butler][25], [Jeremy Boggs][26], and [Sue Donovan][27] for consulting on this project.

-[^1]:	Insert S comparison dot jpg.

-[^2]:	Many of the characters on a modern keyboard—that is, all numbers and most punctuation—are absent from the New Hampshire typeface.
+[^1]:	Many of the characters on a modern keyboard—that is, all numbers and most punctuation—are absent from the New Hampshire typeface.
 Since these characters did not appear in the original sample, I opted to create a minimally functional character set rather than try to extend my approximation of the original style.
 However, that decision was based on the project’s needs (we didn’t need an at-sign if we intended just to use this font in our headings), rather than on any limitations imposed by copyright.

-[^3]:	Make graphics - I combined the O with the “tail” on the R to make a Q
-	I extracted V from W
-	I used two I-s for the “bars” of the Z, and added the diagonal line by stretching out part of an M
-	Period mark was being weird so used half a colon instead
-	Exclamation was made by dragging out half a colon and leaving the other half intact
-	Question mark rotated half the ampersand, used half the colon for the bottom
-	Comma and apostrophe are identical, come from a K diagonal and half a colon, stretched around
-	Semicolon comes from half a colon plus comma
-	Quotes come from stretching out some unidentifiable lines sorry

-[^4]:	[Calligraphr][15] is free to use for your first font, but beyond that it is a paid service.
+[^2]:	[Calligraphr][15] is free to use for your first font, but beyond that it is a paid service.
 There are free, open-source alternatives if you are looking to reconstruct or create more fonts, but they are much more labor intensive.
 To start, you need to be working from **vector** graphics (which are resolution-independent, scaling up or down without losing quality) rather than **raster** graphics (which contain a specific number of pixels, so they have limited resolution).
 In this tutorial, I worked from JPGs and Photoshop files (PSDs)—both raster graphics formats—rather than a vector graphics format, such as SVG.
 The free, open-source [Inkscape][16] is one example of a vector graphics editor that could be used as a basis for a font.
 Next, you could use a free, open-source font editor like [FontForge][17] to build out the font itself.
 For this project, I chose to stay with Calligraphr not only because it was easy but because it was the most compatible with typeface **reconstruction** rather than **creation**.
 Font editors generally assume that the user is working from scratch rather than converting existing images into a digital font.

 [1]:	https://babel.hathitrust.org/cgi/imgsrv/image?id=uc1.32106002108873;seq=9;width=510
 [2]:	https://babel.hathitrust.org/cgi/imgsrv/image?id=uc1.32106002108873;seq=15;width=680